-In terms of poultry meat, the French discussants claimed to also primarily consume chicken, but duck and turkey were also mentioned more frequently compared to the focus groups in the other study countries.
-When it comes to preffered cuts, the participants likewise mainly named breast and thigh fillets and whole chickens.
+In terms of poultry meat, the French discussants also said they mainly consume chicken, but duck and turkey were also mentioned more often compared to the focus groups in the other study countries.
+Regarding their preffered cuts, the participants likewise primarily named breast and thigh fillets as well as whole chickens.
 The vast majority of the French respondents also stated that they now consume more poultry meat than in previous years.
 The main reason given for this was that poultry meat is perceived as healthier than red meat, but also that the quality and taste are perceived as better.
-For some consumers, on the other hand, poultry meat consumption has not changed or they now consume less poultry meat, which was primarily justified by the fact that they now pay more attention to the origin and quality or consume less meat for health reasons.
+For some consumers, on the other hand, poultry meat consumption has not changed or they now consume less poultry meat than in previous years, which was primarily justified by the fact that they now pay more attention to the origin and quality or consume less meat for health reasons.
 Besides geographical origin and quality, which referred especially to the appearance and the taste of the meat, animal welfare was mentioned to be an important purchase criterion: